learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 * "What numbers in this data set are larger than 200?
 Larger than 2,000?
 Larger than an argument a user might provide?"
 * "Which painting is the most valuable?"
-* "Which painting is the least value?"
+* "Which painting is the least valuable?"
 * "Do any of these children have a wet cough?"

 These real-world questions involve: